 Best formation style for your team

-Of course, the players have to be able to implement a style of play effectively, but ultimately it comes down to a team’s manager picking a formation that makes their players shine, flaunting strengths and hiding weaknesses.
+Of course, the players must be able to implement a style of play effectively.
+Still, it comes down to a team’s manager picking a formation that makes their players shine, flaunting strengths, and hiding weaknesses.

 Whether the team is slow or fast, strong offensively or strong defensively, there’s a formation for that.

-Systems are largely dependent on the style of the play that the manager is trying to execute as well as the skill sets of the players in those roles.
+Systems largely depend on the style of the play the manager is trying to execute and the players’ skill sets in those roles.

 Best soccer formation for a slow team